matrix-org/matrix-spec-proposals/proposals/3706-partial-state-in-send-join.md

    to `false` or omitted.

  * `state`: if partial state is being returned, then state events with event type `m.room.member` are omitted from the response.
-(All other room state is returned as normal.)
+All other room state is returned as normal.
+(See 'Alternatives' for discussion on why only `m.room.member` events are omitted.)

  * `auth_chain`: The spec currently defines this as "The auth chain for the entire current room state".
 We instead rephrase this as: